ernest-phillips/Engineer-in-training/README.md

 Short-term is defined as tasks to be completed in less than a year._

 ### Milestone #1
-Complete remaining content from [Thinkful](https://www.thinkful.com/bootcamp/web-development/flexible/) Flexible Bootcamp
+Complete remaining content from the [Thinkful](https://www.thinkful.com/bootcamp/web-development/flexible/) Flexible Bootcamp.

 ### Milestone #2
-Ruby on Rails track
+Ruby on Rails track.

 ### Milestone #3
-Advanced development concepts
+Advanced development concepts.